Invasive Equipment Loaner Program

 Invasive plants can be a big job to tackle - let’s do it together.

-What invasive plants is IRWP targeting with this program?
+Which invasive plants are targeting with this program?

 Callery or “Bradford” Pear Trees